Scholarships

 Rocket Lab Women’s Scholarship Application

-Complete the form and upload it to the following application portals:
+Complete the form and send it to the following email address:

 Students may apply to both the Rocket Lab Scholarship and Rocket Lab Women’s Scholarship, but may not be awarded both scholarships at the same time.